pbaille/crux-starter/doc/article.md

 (crux/entity (crux/db node #inst "2017-11") :timed2)
 ;;=> {:crux.db/id :timed2, :value 10}
 ```
-Like `:crux.tx.put`, `:crux.tx/delete` do not have to take valid-time starts and ends.
-If not the data will be deleted (invalidated) from now.
+Like `:crux.tx.put`, `:crux.tx/delete` do not have to take valid-time starts and ends.If not the data will be deleted (invalidated) from now.

 ``` clojure
 (crux/submit-tx node